-As an improvement to FOC with OPPs, current trajectory tracking was proposed in [4].
+As an improvement to FOC with OPPs, current trajectory tracking was proposed in [5], [6].
 This method derives the optimal steady-state stator current trajectory from the pulse pattern in use.
 The actual stator current space vector is forced to follow this target trajectory.
-A disadvantage is that the stator current trajectory depends on the parameters of the electrical machine, specifically on the total leakage inductance [5].
+A disadvantage is that the stator current trajectory depends on the parameters of the electrical machine, specifically on the total leakage inductance [7].
 Changing load conditions have also been found to influence the stator current trajectory.

-A further improvement can be made by tracking the stator flux trajectory [6], which is insensitive to parameter variations and is thus better suited for tracking control.
+A further improvement can be made by tracking the stator flux trajectory [8], which is insensitive to parameter variations and is thus better suited for tracking control.
 By controlling the stator flux space vector to coincide with its optimal trajectory, harmonic excursions are avoided that might appear when the operating point changes.
-The method is however complex, as it requires an observer to identify the instantaneous fundamental components of the stator current and flux linkage vectors [7].
-These signals are not readily available when using OPPs [5], since the harmonic current is not zero at the sampling instants.
+The method requires an observer to establish control in closed loop.
+This observer identifies the instantaneous fundamental components of the stator current and flux linkage vectors in real-time [9].
+These signals are not readily available when using OPPs [7], since the harmonic current is not zero at the sampling instants.
 As a result, the fundamental machine quantities cannot be directly sampled when using OPPs.
 This makes the design of the closed-loop controller difficult, because these signals are required to achieve flux and torque control.
-For this reason, existing control schemes, such as [4], [8], employ an observer to derive the instantaneous fundamental current and flux linkage values separately from the respective harmonic quantities.
+For this reason, existing control schemes, such as [5], [10], employ an observer to derive the instantaneous fundamental current and flux linkage values separately from the respective harmonic quantities.